- Applying to the Law School

 How does the university establish a student’s “need”?

 Financial need is determined by subtracting the amount you can contribute toward your legal education, as well as any scholarships you receive, from the total cost of attendance.
 The amount you can contribute, known as your “Expected Family Contribution” or “EFC,” is determined and calculated as part of the FAFSA application process.

 Each year, law schools create an expense budget to reflect how much it will cost to attend their school.
 The budget includes institutional charges, such as tuition and fees, as well as an amount for books, housing, food, transportation, and miscellaneous items based on typical expenses for that geographic region.
 This budget is your “cost of attendance.”
 Students should be especially mindful of cost of attendance when comparing law school costs because this is the actual amount of funding you’ll need each year.
 If your cost of attendance (budget) is $70,000+ per year, three years of law school could easily cost more than $210,000.

 Will my financial aid package cover the cost of attendance?

-Your financial aid package will cover a large portion of your tuition and student fee expenses at Rutgers–Newark.
+Funding is available to cover your entire cost of attendance.
+Your initial financial aid package will cover a large portion of your tuition and student fee expenses at Rutgers–Newark.
 However, most full-time students will need additional funding to cover books and living expenses.
-If you don’t have savings or other resources available, you will need to apply for a federal Graduate PLUS loan or for a private educational loan.
+If you don’t have savings or other resources available, you will need to apply for a federal Graduate PLUS Loan or a private educational loan.
 These loans can provide the funding for all uncovered expenses included in your cost of attendance.
 However, these loans are credit-driven and borrowers will need to demonstrate “credit worthiness.”
 If you have a poor credit history, you may not be approved.